ARMmbed/mbed-client/porting-guide.md

 # Step 3: Implementing mbed-client-xxx

-First, clone your `mbed-client-<your-platform-name>` module and `mbed-client` modules from github.
+First, clone your `mbed-client-<your-platform-name>` module and `mbed-client` modules from GitHub.

 The `mbed-client-<your-platform-name>` module needs to provide a socket and timer implementation for your target platform.
-The mbed-client-xxx module should include files `m2mconnectionhandler.h`and `m2mtimer.h` from `mbed-client` and implement corresponding .cpp file, which then points to platform specific private implementations of timer and socket.
+The mbed-client-xxx module should include files `m2mconnectionhandler.h`and `m2mtimer.h` from `mbed-client` and implement a corresponding `.cpp` file that points to the platform-specific private implementations of the timer and the socket.

-NOTE: Private implementation classes MUST be named to `M2MConnectionHandlerPimpl` and `M2MTimerPimpl`, because of forward declarations!
+**Note**: Private implementation classes MUST be named as `M2MConnectionHandlerPimpl` and `M2MTimerPimpl`, because of forward declarations.

 An example of mbed-client-platform core:
 ```